Arizona Fairy Shrimp

 Male Fairy Shrimp Female Fairy Shrimp

 Female fairy shrimps produce eggs (cysts) from dozens to hundreds in their life.
 Brood sack (egg pouch) is placed on the front of female shrimp's tail.
 Eggs are developed inside of the body to the tail and the form looks like marshmallow.
-They are moved into brood sack when developed well, and the form will be changed like a ball and get thicker membrane as moving into sack, and new eggs will be on the same pattern one after another.
-Eggs are white when they are in the tail and in the brood sack for a day long, then the eggs become gray-brown day by day.
+They are moved into brood sack when developed well, and the shape will be changed like a ball and get thicker membrane as moving into sack, and new eggs will be on the same progress one after another.
+Eggs are white when they are in the tail and in the brood sack for a day, then the eggs become gray-brown day by day.
 After about four days moved into the sack the eggs will be released as new eggs are moved into brood sack.
-Between second to fifth week after hatching is the most active producing period, after fifth week female shrimps produce slowly.
+Between second to fifth week after hatching is the most active producing period.
+After fifth week female shrimps produce slowly.

 Two type of brood sack (above and below)